 Every ICT trade starts with a single question: which direction is the algorithm delivering price today?
 Not which pattern looks good, not which level is nearby — which direction is institutional order flow being delivered?

 Daily bias is your answer.
-Get it right and every other decision — which liquidity pool to watch for the sweep, which FVG to enter, which direction to trade inside the kill zone — becomes straightforward.
+Get it right and every other decision — which liquidity pool to watch for the sweep, which FVG to enter, which direction to trade inside the ICT Kill Zones — becomes straightforward.
 Get it wrong and technically perfect setups will fail because you're fighting the institutional delivery path.

 Daily bias is your directional conviction for the trading day, derived from higher timeframe structural analysis.
 It is a structured read of where the algorithm is delivering price, established from the top down — weekly first, then daily, then intraday.
 It is a probabilistic assessment, not a guarantee, and it needs specific invalidation criteria.